Lamb ragu an easy dish that combines minced lamb with sun dried tomatoes and anchovy cooked in red wine, perfect with pappardelle pasta!

 Gimme a piece of meat and I’ll turn it into a semi traditional meat sauce at some point in time!

-This recipe is super simple on the flavour front, big flavours that just work with lamb.
+This recipe is super simple on the flavour front, with big flavours that just work with lamb.

-We have sundried tomatoes and anchovies an the herbs rosemary and thyme.
+We have sundried tomatoes and anchovies and the herbs rosemary and thyme.
 All cooked in red wine and just enough tomato passata to form a sauce.

 A ragu should be a meat sauce and not a tomato sauce with meat.

 It is a fantastic rich and bold sauce that is guaranteed to keep you warm all winter.

 Can I use lean lamb?

 Nooooo!
 Please do not do that because ragu sauces need fat to give them their glorious mouth feel.
 Failing to do that will lead to dry balls of meat in a sauce and that is about as rubbish as it sounds.

 Ok, so the tomato thing… Depending on where you are in the world this can be complicated.